 In front of 80,000 at the MCG, an undermanned, bloody-minded Carlton simply refused to be beaten.
 Trailing by 11 points at three-quarter time, the Blues kicked 6.2 to Essendon’s 4.2 in a frantic last quarter, to win by a point – largely due to 30 minutes of football from Koutoufides that was described by a stunned Stephen Kernahan as "the greatest quarter of football ever played.”
 Running hard to all parts of the field, Kouta had ten kicks, four clearances, three defensive rebounds, six marks and kicked two great goals in an epic quarter that brought a truly famous victory.
 Such was the euphoria around Princes Park in the days after that sensational game, that the following Saturday’s Grand Final loss to North Melbourne was almost an anti-climax.
 Sure, Carlton hadn’t won another flag – but neither had Essendon!

 It was a match-up for every football lover to savour, but Koutoufides rose to the challenge and turned it into a non-event.
-Leading the Roo captain a merry dance, Kouta kept Carey under a tight wrap and won the football himself 38 times - earning 17 kicks, 21 handpasses, 8 marks and kicking five terrific goals in a vital win that cemented a top-two ladder position the Blues.
-Kouta later conceded that this was in fact, his best-ever individual effort.
+Leading the Roo captain a merry dance, Kouta kept Carey under a tight wrap and himself recorded 38 disposals, 5 goals, 10 clearances, 24 contested possessions, & 3 contested marks.
+This performance would be one of only two in AFL History where a player recorded 38+ disposals and 5+ goals in the same match which was also achieved by Leigh Montagna of St Kilda in 2010.
+In a vital win that cemented a top-two ladder position for the Blues, Kouta later conceded that this was in fact, his best-ever individual effort.
 "When people ask me which was the best game I ever played,” he said some time afterward, ”It would have to be the one against North Melbourne."

 By round 20, 2000, Carlton was comfortably sitting second on the ladder when disaster struck in the form of a posterior cruciate ligament strain to Kouta’s left knee.
 The surgery required ended his season, but he had been so good during the previous five months that he was still named as an All Australian, as well as the AFL Players Association Most Valuable Player (now known as the Leigh Matthews Trophy).
 Carlton responded by offering him an unprecedented 5-year contract (rumoured to be worth one million dollars) which was quickly accepted.
 From then on, Kouta would be a Blue for life.